 MOCHE Rapid Response Crew (RRC) – Internship Program

-Work days often involve 4-5 hours of hiking in medium to tough terrain, hence good physical health and fitness is incredibly important for intern participation.
+Work days often involve up to 8 hours of hiking in medium to tough terrain.
+Interns must be in good physical health and fitness.

-The Moche Valley is located on the north coast of Peru and home to some of the most impressive archaeological sites in the world.
-Archaeological research in the region has demonstrated that the Moche Valley was home to some of the earliest foraging populations living on the north coast, as well the earliest monumental architecture in the region, as well as the capital of some of the north coast’s most dominant polities the Moche State (400-800 AD) of the Early Intermediate Period and the capital of the Chimú Empire (900-1470) of the Late Intermediate Period.
+The Moche Valley is located on the north coast of Peru and is home to some of the most impressive archaeological sites in the world, such as Chan Chan, Huaca de la Luna, Galindo, Cerro Oreja, and Huaca de Los Reyes.
+Archaeological research in the region has demonstrated that the Moche Valley has some of the earliest monumental architecture on the north coast as well as the capitals of the Southern Moche State (400-800 AD) and the capital of the Chimú Empire (900-1470).